yoheishimomae/device-wall-discovery/README.md

 4. Your file will be output to path in step 2

 Alternatively, you can specify the output path through rake command such as `rake inventory["/output/path.json"]`.
 This will override the default path in config.

+Extended (ADB)
+===

+Follow the instructions for setting up [Android SDK](http://developer.android.com/sdk/installing).
+Make sure you add `/directory/to/your/android-sdk-macosx/tools/` and `/directory/to/your/android-sdk-macosx/platform-tools` to your PATH.